 In general, though, it is better to just rent a car to explore the whole island by renting a car.

-I know it sounds crazy, but you might even get an invitation to join a local family for a home-cooked meal!
+I know it sounds crazy, but you might even be invited to join a local family for a home-cooked meal!
 It hasn’t to me, but women I know.

 Spain isn’t just about sun-kissed beaches (though they’re great!).
-From the rolling hills of Andalucía to the snow-capped peaks of the Pyrenees, and from the endless olive groves to the arid landscapes of Almería, there’s so much variety.
+From the hills of Andalucía to the snow-capped peaks of the Pyrenees and from the endless olive groves to the arid landscapes of Almería, there’s so much variety.

-And the best part?
+The best part?
 All these places are well-connected.
-I would just jump on a train or bus, and set for a new solo adventure in Spain.
+I would just jump on a train or bus and set off on a new solo adventure in Spain.

 But generally, the streets are lively while still being secure, even late into the night.

-And what’s awesome is that you can strike up a chat with locals easily at these places.
+And what’s awesome is that you can strike up a chat with travelers and locals easily at these places.
 After all, sharing food stories is a great go-to icebreaker!

 5. Rich cultural experiences